Office of Career, Technical, and Adult Education

 The Office of Career, Technical, and Adult Education (OCTAE) formerly Office of Vocational and Adult Education (OVAE) is a subdivision of the United States Department of Education.
 OCTAE falls under the supervision of the Undersecretary, who oversees policies, programs and activities related to vocational and adult education, postsecondary education, college aid and the President's financial reforms for the Pell Grant program.

 OCTAE's director has the rank of Assistant Secretary and serves as the principal adviser to the Secretary of Education on matters related to high school, career technical and adult education and lifelong learning as well as community colleges, workforce and economic development.
-He or she also represents the Department at national and international meetings related to vocational and adult education.
+The director also represents the Department at national and international meetings related to vocational and adult education.
 The Office administers, coordinates, and recommends policy for improving quality and excellence of programs related to the Office's focus areas.

 OCTAE's programs fall into four general areas: